TIBCOSoftware/snappydata/README.md

     group by Month_
     with error .1 ;
 -- The above query will consult the sample and return an answer if the estimated answer -- is at least 90% accurate (here, by default we use a 95% confidence interval).
-Read [docs](docs) for more details.

 -- You can also access the error using built-in functions. snappy> select avg(ArrDelay) avgDelay, absolute_error(avgDelay), Month_